-Seton Hall University offers three options for a dual-degree program leading to a Bachelor of Science (B.S.) in Biology, a Bachelor of Arts (B.A.) in Biology or a Bachelor of Arts (B.A.) in Social and Behavioral Sciences, and a Master of Science in Athletic Training (M.S.A.T.).
+Seton Hall University offers an accelerated dual-degree program leading to a Bachelor's Degree (B.A. or B.S. in Biology, or B.A. in Social and Behavioral Sciences) and a Master of Science in Athletic Training (M.S.A.T.)
+Degree.
 This five-year program offers students an opportunity to study in a traditional liberal arts environment, as well as in a major healthcare environment.

 Athletic trainers play an integral role in sports healthcare.
 Through extensive preparation in both academic and practical experience, the athletic trainer provides athletes with services and education for injury prevention, evaluation of athletic trauma, immediate care and rehabilitation.
 The athletic trainer is a specialized member of the sports medicine team and works closely with the attending and/or consulting physicians.
 Athletic trainers may work in a variety of settings, including secondary schools, colleges and universities, sports medicine clinics, professional sports teams and industrial settings.
 The American Medical Association recognizes athletic training as a health profession.

 Admission to the dual-degree program in Athletic Training is open to applicants who successfully complete a high school college-preparatory curriculum, including courses in the social sciences, biology, mathematics, physics, English, a foreign language and chemistry.
 SAT scores are required of all applicants.
 International students must submit Test of English as a Foreign Language (TOEFL) scores.

 Applicants are encouraged to volunteer or work under the direct supervision of a certified athletic trainer in an athletic setting or other healthcare setting to strengthen interpersonal skills and develop an understanding of the needs and capabilities of patients and the role of the athletic trainer.